tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/访问控制（acl）/PutBucketACL_intl_en.md

 #### Error Codes

-The special error messages for this API are as detailed below.
+The implementation of this operation returns the following special error messages.
 For all error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 Error Code | Description | HTTP Status Code
 ---|---|---
-InvalidDigest| The given Content-MD5 value is invalid |400 Bad Request MalformedXML| The XML format of the request body does not conform to the XML syntax |400 Bad Request
+InvalidDigest| The given Content-MD5 checksum is invalid |400 Bad Request MalformedXML| The XML format of the request body does not conform to the XML syntax |400 Bad Request

 ## Examples

-#### Sample 1.
-Setting an ACL Through Request Headers
+#### Example 1.
+Configuring ACL through request headers

 #### Request